artiyadav28/theguardian/README.md

     Identify hardcoded secrets, tokens, passwords, emails from a repository.

 ## Pre-Requisites
-You need a **linux environment** to run this project.
+You need a **LINUX ENVIRONMENT** to run this project.
 The web application, however, can be accessed from any device.

 The following should be installed for this project to work:
 - Python3
 - Node